Overview: Establishing a Department Petty Cash Fund

 - Types of Petty Cash Funds and Overall Limits

-- Requesting a Department Petty Cash, Petty Cash Checking or Change Fund
+- Requesting a Department Petty Cash Fund or Petty Cash Checking Account

 - Setting Up a New Petty Cash Fund